 Her years of experience in representing children, coupled with her knowledge and expertise in international family law mean she is one of a small number of highly skilled and specialised practitioners who are routinely instructed by children who are either the subject of, or who have siblings who are the subject of, child abduction proceedings.
 Her work in this area has been the subject of many reported cases and judicial guidance on the approach to be adopted in this rapidly developing area of international family law.
 She is considered by many members of the bar and fellow solicitors to be the first port of call in cases where children and young people wish their voices to be heard and to instruct lawyers directly.
 She has a reputation for ensuring the voice of the child is clear and independent.

 She is top ranked in Chambers and Partners for her work in both Cross-Border Disputes and in Public Law cases.
-Nina is also recommended in Legal 500 and in 2016 Nina was shortlisted for Family Law ‘Partner of the Year’ at the prestigious Jordan’s Family Law Awards.
+Nina is ranked as a leader in her field in Legal 500 and in 2019 Nina has been shortlisted for Family Law ‘Partner of the Year’ at the prestigious Lexis Nexus Family Law Awards.

 Nina is a member of the International Academy of Family Lawyers; the UK Central Authority’s International Child Abduction Unit Solicitors panel and has been on the Law Society’s Children Panel for over twenty years.
-She sits on Resolution’s International Committee and the International Family Justice Committee.
-She also lectures on the law and has written articles and submissions on the changing face of family law.
+She sits on Resolution’s International Committee.
+She also lectures on the law relating to children and has written articles and submissions on the changing face of family law.

 If you need help with an interview, whether by the police or another investigating agency,